Introduction from the Governing Body

 Our recruitment processes are highly mature – requiring practices that adhere to safe recruitment principles.
 This includes strict requirements in respect of identity checks, work permits and criminal records.

-Our policies such as Bullying and Harassment at Work policy, Equality and Diversity policy and Whistleblowing policy provide an additional platform for our employees to raise concerns about poor working practices
+Our policies such as Bullying and Harassment at Work policy, Individual Grievance policy, Equality and Diversity policy and Whistleblowing policy provide an additional platform for our employees to raise concerns about poor working practices.

-When procuring goods and services, we apply NHS Terms and Conditions (for non-clinical procurement) and the NHS Standard Contract (for clinical procurement).
-Both require suppliers to comply with relevant legislation.
+When contracting for goods and services, we apply NHS Terms and Conditions for non-clinical procurement and the NHS Standard Contract for clinical procurement.
+Each requires suppliers to comply with relevant legislation.